American Heart (film): Production

 American Heart was filmed in Seattle from August 1991 to October 1991.
-Elements of the screenplay for American Heart were based on material originally covered in Martin Bell's documentary film Streetwise, such as the relationship between Dewayne and his father.
+Elements of the screenplay for American Heart were based on material originally covered in Martin Bell's documentary film Streetwise, such as the relationship between Dewayne and his father in that movie.
 To prepare for the role, Jeff Bridges worked closely with Edward Bunker, an ex-con and author of the novel No Beast So Fierce which inspired the 1978 film Straight Time.
 Bridges also worked out with ex-cons to get his body in the shape of a prisoner.
 Edward Furlong was cast prior to the release of his debut film Terminator 2 when photographer Mary Ellen Mark did a photo essay on kid actors.

 Reception

 Release

 The film had its world premiere at the Toronto International Film Festival on September 17, 1992.
 It was then given a limited theatrical release in the United States on May 7, 1993.